Tuesday, October 28, 2025

 Frank volunteered, "CRT displays are another type of output device."

-"Oh."
+"Oh.
+Yeah.
+Cathode ray tube."
 Cyndy blinked and wrote in her notebook.
+"Like a 'scope or a TV."

 "Anything else?"
 Mr. Mori asked.